-Chef Ricky Moore brings the fresh daily caught seafood to Durham and we can see why there are always long lines!
+James Beard Award-Winning Chef Ricky Moore brings fresh daily caught seafood to Durham, and we can see why there are always long lines!
 People are always flocking to Saltbox Seafood Joint all year round, but don’t miss the annual lobster roll!

 Coming from a fine-dining background, Moore makes simple food shine.
-The chalkboard menu changes daily based on what is being caught right here on our shores.
-Nothing is ever frozen and while prepared simply, each menu item is treated with care.
+The chalkboard menu changes daily based on what is being caught on our shores.
+Nothing is frozen, and each menu item is treated with care while prepared.

 ZenFish Poké Bar

 810 Ninth St

 ZenFish Poké Bar is one of Durham’s healthiest (and most delicious) casual restaurants.
 With a variety of base options from white rice, brown rice, salad, and quinoa to even zucchini noodles, this is the ultimate stop for the rising Poké trend being seen across the country.